TimurFlush/phalclate/README.md

     [
-        'baseLanguages' => [$ru, $en], //Base languages (Required, Array of PHLanguage objects) 'currentLanguage' => 'en', //Current language (Required, One of the above else will be throwed exception) 'currentDialect' => 'US', //Current dialect (Optional, Any, however if the dialect is not found then it will not be setted.)
+        'baseLanguages' => [$ru, $en], //Base languages (Required, Array of PHLanguage objects) 'currentLanguage' => 'en', //Current language (Required, One of the above else will be throwed exception) 'currentRegion' => 'US', //Current region (Optional, Any, however if the region is not found then it will not be setted.)
         'failOverTranslation' => 'lol' //Fail over translation (Optional) ]
 );